First search for exclusive diphoton production at high mass with tagged protons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Abstract

+One nonelastic background control region is used in the analysis.
+This control region satisfies the preselection criteria and is given a high efficiency for inclusive diphoton events with the requirement that photons have $\pt>200\GeV$ and $a>0.025$, with a looser $\RNINE>0.85$ criteria to ensure a high yield of the selection.
+The acoplanarity selection suppresses exclusive production, which occurs at small acoplanarity values.
+A summary of the selection at different stages is shown in Table \ref{tab:selection}.

-The normalization and shape of the simulated background contributions in the signal search region are checked with the inclusive-enriched sample introduced above.
-A slight deficit (9.9\%) observed for the simulation of the inclusive-enriched region is addressed by rescaling the dominant inclusive background.
+The normalization and shape of the simulated background contributions in the signal search region are checked with the nonelastic-enriched sample introduced above.
+A slight deficit (9.9\%) observed for the simulation of the nonelastic-enriched region is addressed by rescaling the dominant inclusive background to achieve an agreement between data and simulation.
+This background yield correction is applied to each of the selection regions.

-The data and simulation events falling within the different selection regions can be seen in Fig. \ref{fig:cutflow}.
+The data and simulation events falling within the different selection regions described above and given in Table \ref{tab:selection} can be seen in Fig. \ref{fig:cutflow}.
 For all selection regions used in this study, the data are found to be consistent with the background prediction within statistical uncertainties.
-A total of 266 diphoton candidates are found in the elastic search region to be compared with the expectation of $263.1\pm 4.1$ (statistical).
+A total of 266 diphoton candidates are found in the elastic region to be compared with the expectation of $263.1\pm 4.1$ \stat.
 The resulting $\mgg$ spectrum of events passing the elastic selection can be seen in Fig. \ref{fig:kinematics}.